CBIIT/bento-docs/configuration/program-listing-page.md

 ---

 # Program Listing Page
 The Program Listing Page lists the programs that store data in your data sharing platform.
+A Bento Program Listing Page has several configurable components.
+See below for details.
 ![Program Listing Page Elements](https://github.com/CBIIT/bento-docs/blob/master/assets/program-listing-page.png?raw=true) **Program Listing Page**.
 Displayed are the configurable elements of a Bento Program Listing Page.
 These are: Table Title, Table Icon, Table Column Headers, Table Content, embedded Internal and External URLs and External Link Icon.